dan-lovelace/md-serve/README.md

-# md-serve
+# MDServe

-A barebones web server that converts pages written in Markdown to HTML.
+A minimalistic web server that converts pages written in Markdown to HTML.
 It will serve any Markdown located in the `pages` directory as HTML using the file's path as its access point.
 Files named `index.md` are considered base routes.
-For
-instance:
+For instance:

 - The file `pages/index.md` is accessible at `/`
 - The file `pages/blog/ireland.md` is accessible at `/blog/ireland`